 “The American Heart Association/American Stroke Association congratulates The Queen’s Medical Center on achieving Comprehensive Stroke Center certification,” said Nancy Brown, Chief Executive Officer, the American Heart Association/American Stroke Association.
 “Meeting the standards for Comprehensive Stroke Center certification represents a commitment to deliver high-quality care to all patients affected by stroke.”

-“The certification provides us with the framework to create a culture of excellence,” said Darlena Chadwick, RN, Vice President of Patient Care for the Neurosciences, The Queen’s Health System.
+“The certification provides us with the framework to create a culture of excellence,” said Darlena Chadwick, RN, Vice President of Patient Care for the Neurosciences, The Queen’s Health Systems.
 “For over a decade, Queen’s was the only primary stroke center in Hawaii, and now, we are proud to be one of only 100 certified Joint Commission Comprehensive Stroke Centers in the nation.”

 Established in 2012, Advanced Certification for Comprehensive Stroke Centers is awarded for a two-year period to Joint Commission-accredited acute care hospitals.